orzklv/web/content/blog/static-flake/index.md

 }:
 ```

-This translates to: "expect an argument named `pkgs` passed to this function that's registry of packages which holds all packages and helpful other functions, in case this parameter is missing or not passed, use system's package registry by default".
+This translates to: "expect an argument named `pkgs` passed to this function that's a registry of packages which holds all packages and helpful functions, in case this parameter is missing or not passed, use system's package registry by default".
 We will need functions delivered inside package's registry while packaging.
 So, next step is to say that our function will return a `package` as a result which is translated to:

 ```nix, hl_lines=4-5
 {